 It seems she’s handed down the crown to me, because with her recipe, I find myself in the same situation.
 They’re requested whenever I ask what to bring for any pot luck situation.
 And you bet, they don’t last long.

 I’m in no way a purist when it comes to making deviled eggs.
-I’ll gladly try a new flavor combination as long as I’m sure they’ll be good.
-And with our love of Mexican Food, this recipe for Mexican Deviled Eggs seemed to come naturally.
+I’ll gladly try a new flavor combination.
+And with our love of Mexican Food, this recipe for Mexican Deviled Eggs with Chorizo seemed to come naturally.

 Let’s take a look.